adbar/trafilatura/docs/crawls.rst

 Focused crawler
 ~~~~~~~~~~~~~~~

-The ``focused_crawler()`` function integrates all necessary components and can be adjusted by a series of arguments.
-The following lines explain how to set up a focused crawler which will explore a given website to extract internal links.
+The ``focused_crawler()`` function integrates all necessary components and can be customized using various arguments.
+To use it, you will need to import the corresponding module and call the function with the required parameters:

+* ``homepage``: the URL of the page to start crawling from (it can also be a subsection)
+* ``max_seen_urls``: the maximum number of pages to visit
+* ``max_known_urls``: the maximum number of pages to "know" about

+The following example demonstrates how to set up a focused crawler to extract internal links from a given website.

 .. code-block:: python